benzittlau/traveling_salesman/readme.md

 There are two datasets, subway, and starbucks, which are randomly selected 30 locations out of all locations for the two franchises in Edmonton.
 The included "dev" sets should be used for development, but a *different* random sample will be used to benchmark the solutions.
 Don't overly optimize for the specific dataset as the test will be different!

 ## Scoring
-Teams will develope their own "router", which will be run against the two benchmark datasets (which are not included in the repo).
+Teams will develop their own "router", which will be run against the two benchmark datasets (which are not included in the repo).
 Their total drive times for starbucks and subway will be totaled, and that will be their score.
 The lowest score wins!

 Requests must run within 30 seconds.
 If it can be shown to run within 30 seconds on the developers computer, solutions that take slightly longer on the judges machine will still be accepted. (i.e. it must run within 30 seconds on your development laptop)

+`NOTE: It is assumed that you will act in good faith and provide your own solution, not an algorithm found through Google.`

 ## Installation
 ```